biryani/NN_GRISE_NeurIPS/README.md

 ## Learning with NN_GRISE

 Learning is done using Tensorflow.
-This is best doen on a GPU.
+This is best done on a GPU.
 Testing was done on a GTX 1050.